 Legitimate companies rarely send unsolicited attachments or links without a reason.
 If you receive an unexpected attachment or are asked to download something, proceed cautiously.

-• Question Unfamiliar Links: If you receive a link asking you to log in or provide sensitive information, double-check the website by manually typing the URL in your browser rather than clicking the link.
+- Questionable Links: If you receive a link asking you to log in or provide sensitive information, double-check the website by manually typing the URL into your browser rather than clicking the link.

 Requests for Personal or Financial Information

-Reputable organizations will never ask via email or text for sensitive information, such as passwords, Social Security numbers, or credit card details.
+Reputable organizations will never request sensitive information, such as passwords, Social Security numbers, or credit card details, via email or text.
 It is likely a phishing attempt if you are asked to provide such information.

-• Verify Directly with the Organization: If you are unsure whether a request is legitimate, contact the company directly through official channels to verify the message’s authenticity.
+- Verify directly with the Organization: If you are unsure whether a request is legitimate, contact the company directly through official channels to verify the authenticity of the message.

 How to Avoid Phishing Scams

-Avoiding phishing scams requires awareness and caution.
+Avoiding phishing scams requires being aware of and cautious about potential threats.
 Implement these strategies to protect yourself from falling victim to phishing attempts.

 Enable Multi-Factor Authentication (MFA)